grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 1. The website needs to display them
 2. They are used in income calculations
-3. They are taken into account when defining and checking promotion rules (e.g. "buy three, pay for two")
+3. They are taken into account when defining and checking discount rules (e.g. "buy three, pay for two")
 4. They must be supplied when printing invoices

 etc.